DanHodges/TheologicalDictionary/eutychus-eutychianism.md

 # Eutychus/ Eutychianism
-Definition of Eutychus/ Eutychianism coming soon.
+The definition of Eutychus/ Eutychianism is coming soon!